A collection of resources for those seeking online therapy for sex and sexuality.

 As someone who has personally used BetterHelp for therapy, I can’t say enough nice things about the site, the app, and the counselors found there.
 Much like Talkspace, you can search for therapists that specialize in what you’re looking for and some insurance providers help cover costs.

 However, also like Talkspace, you can’t search specifically for a sex therapist on the site or app.
-Plans start at $240/mo and can be as high as $360/mo depending on your location and situation.

 For one, singles won’t find any help here.
-Aditionally, not all relationship counselors include sex therapy as part of their practice.
+Additionally, not all relationship counselors include sex therapy as part of their practice.
 Unlike BetterHelp and Talkspace, the platform does not offer private messaging and does not accept insurance.

 Pride Counseling is specifically for LGBTQIA+ individuals.
 Here, you’ll find counselors who specialize in therapy for queer and transgender clients.

 The site and app are comparable to the other options listed here.
 However, much like them, there is no way to search specifically for sex therapists.
 Pride Counseling also does not offer counseling for partners.
-Monthly plans run from $240-$360/mo.

 Independent Online Sex Therapists